*Mobilize sends emails from @members.mobilize.io, @groups.mobilize.io, or @mob.mobilize.io.

 - Try to make your emails short and focused.

-- Use images to make your emails more visual - but make sure your images are not too big and take long to load.
+- Use images to make your emails more visual - but make sure your images are not too big and take longer to load.

 - Encourage replies and responses to your emails by asking them questions or their opinions/feedback.